pyodide/pyodide-blog/content/posts/react-in-pyodide.md

 main();
 ```

 > The full demo can be found in `demos/react-in-pyodide/demo-2.html`.
+You can find the JS fiddle here.

 # Working with React hooks